tjcdev/ml-cheatsheets/CLASSIC_ML.md

 ### SVM

+SVM stands for support vector machine, it is a supervised machine learning algorithm which can be used for both Regression and Classification.
+If you have n features in your training data set, SVM tries to plot it in n-dimensional space with the value of each feature being the value of a particular coordinate.
+SVM uses hyper planes to separate out different classes based on the provided kernel function.

 They try to draw a hyper plane (in high dimensional spaces they use the kernel trick) to split the data and give classifications.

 - Adding polynomial features is simple to implement and can work great with all sorts of Machine Learning algorithms (not just SVMs), but at a low polynomial degree it cannot deal with very complex datasets, and with a high polynomial degree it creates a huge number of features, making the model too slow.
 - Fortunately, when using SVMs you can apply an almost miraculous mathematical technique called the kernel trick

+SVM Kernel Functions:
+- Linear Kernel
+- Polynomial kernel
+- Radial basis kernel
+- Sigmoid kernel

 | Advantages | Disadvantages |
 | - | - |